hai-vr/XYVR/README.md

 - **core** contains data structures shared by many projects in this solution and the repository of Individuals that handles the business logic of ingesting incoming data.
 - **development-scaffold** loads and saves the data into a JSON file.
+- **data-collection** orchestrates calls to the external systems and retrieves data from them.

 External system projects: